20n/act/README.md

 Getting started
 ===
 #### Live preview
 See predicted DNA for 11 sample molecules at [Bioreachables Preview](https://preview.bioreachables.com/) (Login:Pass = public:preview).
 Due to limitations we can only make a preview version available.
-If you'd like the full version [please contact us](mailto:info@20n.com).
+If you'd like the full version [please contact us](mailto:act@20n.com?subject=Purchase request for Enterprise Edition of Bioreachables Wiki).

 #### Building the project
 Checkout the repo.
-Follow [instructions to run](wikiServices#1-wiki-content-generation).
+Follow [instructions to run](wikiServices#1-wiki-content-generation) to create the database and prediction corpus.
+If you'd rather get a pre-packaged DB without creating it yourself [please contact us](mailto:act@20n.com?subject=Purchase request for pre-packaged 20n/act DB.).
 The codebase is public to further the state-of-the-art in automating biological engineering/synthetic biology.
 Some modules are specific to microbes, but most of the predictive stack deals with host-agnostic enzymatic biochemistry.

 Components of 20n/act
 ===